sheikhdiallo/COM304_FOUNDATION_1/sessions/session2/docs/binaryArithmetic.md

 ## Binary Multiplication

 A naively simple way to multiply binary numbers would be to use a loop to add the multiplicand to the total repeatedly for the number of times in the multiplier.
-This would work but could takes a very long time.
+This would work but could take a very long time.

-The faster method is to shift and add the multiplicand which for an 8 bit multiplier would require a maximum of 8 iterations.
+The faster method is to shift and add the multiplicand (which for an 8 bit multiplier would require a maximum of 8 iterations).

 Binary multiplication involves shifting and adding the multiplicand for each 1 encountered in the multiplier.
 Note that the result can require 2 times as many bits as the original operands.